Victoare/SR-WLED-audio-server-win/README.md

 To update, just download the next version, stop the server if running, and overwrite the old one with the new.

 Note: If you set the app to auto run and move the exe somewhere else, you must set it again.

+## WLED Setup

+WLED means ESP32 or ESP8266 modules with WLED firmware installed on them.
+Mode information here: https://kno.wled.ge/basics/getting-started

+But to make this work, you will need a more specific version: **SoundReactive WLED**.
+This can be done by using ESP32 modules, with soundreactive firmware.
+Alternatively you can use moonmodules firmware (a frok of WLED with a bunch of added function) what also can be used with the older esp8266 module.

+To set up WLED modules for basic use, you can check the link abowe also will find countless videos on youtube.
+It is suprisingly easy.

+If the basic settings are working, then you have to enable the AudioReactive module, the sync interface and set the Mode to "Receive, or if you have a mic connected to the ESP and wanted a fallback then "Receive or Local".
+Open the Info window and check if it is turned on (the power icon should be green).
+If everything is working, then you should see: "*Audio Source : UDP sound sync - receiving*" and "*UDP Sound Sync : receive mode v2*" there.
+If you only see "*Audio Source : UDP sound sync - idle*" it means, the wled is waiting for the audio data.

 ## Connection issues